ilikeorangutans/ilikeorangutans.github.com/_posts/2014-02-06-grails-2-testing-guide.md

 		at grails.converters.JSON.render(JSON.java:133)
 		...
 41 more

 The reason for this is that the `GrailsUnitTestMixin` does not initialize the converter subsystem.
 To get them working, add the `ControllerUnitTestMixin` mixin which will set up all the regular converters.
+See [this thread](http://grails.1312388.n4.nabble.com/Error-using-as-JSON-converter-in-a-service-in-a-unit-test-tp4637433p4637457.html).
 Example:

 {% highlight groovy %}
 @TestMixin([GrailsUnitTestMixin, ControllerUnitTestMixin])